Mongolian Gerbil Information

 Tip!
 Mongolian Gerbils love pumpkin seeds!

-Housing of the Mongolian Gerbil
+Housing the Mongolian Gerbil

-Cottage for Mongolian Gerbils
+House for Mongolian Gerbils

-Running wheel for a Mongolian Gerbil
+Exercise wheel for a Mongolian Gerbil

 Gerbils want to build a nest

 Gerbils like to line their nest with soft nesting material .
 Making a nest is therefore part of the natural behavior of a Gerbil.
-Therefore, always give the Gerbils 15-25 grams of nesting material.
+Therefore always give the Gerbils 15-25 grams of nesting material.

-Mongolian Gerbils food
+Mongolian Gerbils Food

 mongolian gerbil with willow bridge Gerbils are granivores (seed eaters).
 Gerbils' diet consists mainly of seeds and a small amount of vegetable food in the form of herbs , but also animal proteins.
 Gerbils catch small insects in the wild, so it is good if their diet also contains animal proteins.